bitovi/academy/src/technology-consulting/5-communication.md

 In many cases the details are important and can’t be condensed to the brevity you might strive for.
 In these cases, consider 3 sections to your email:

 - The executive summary - one sentence that summarizes the problem
-- The details - A longer passage explaining the details
+- The details - a longer passage explaining the details
-- The recommendation - We’re consultants, so usually it’s appropriate to offer a suggested course of action, even if the ultimate decision is not ours to make
+- The recommendation - we’re consultants, so usually it’s appropriate to offer a suggested course of action, even if the ultimate decision is not ours to make

 ## Exercises